matze-dd/Tex2txt/README.md

 together with the placeholder mark\_begin\_env.
 It aims to avoid that a macro without arguments consumes leading space inside of an already resolved following environment.

+Our mechanism for line number tracking relies on a partial reimplementation of the substitution function re.sub() from the standard Python module for regular expressions.
+Here, the manipulated text string is replaced by a pair of this same string and a tuple of integers.
+These represent the estimated original line numbers of the lines in the current text string part.
+During substitutions, the line numbers are adjusted with deletion or inclusion of line breaks.

 Under category [Issues](../../issues), some known shortcomings are listed.